webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 # An operation is a plus token or a minus token
 # A term is an integer token or an expression

-Let's analyze the input 2 + 3 - 1. <br /> The first substring that matches a rule is 2, according to rule #5 it is a term.
-The second match is 2 + 3 this matches the third rule - a term followed by an operation followed by another term.
-The next match will only be hit at the end of the input.
-2 + 3 - 1 is an expression because we already know that 2+3 is a term so we have a term followed by an operation followed by another term.
-2 + + will not match any rule and therefore is an invalid input.
+Let's analyze the input <code>2 + 3 - 1</code>.
+The first substring that matches a rule is <code>2</code>, according to rule #5 it is a term.
+The second match is <code>2 + 3</code> this matches the third rule - a term followed by an operation followed by another term.
+The next match will only be hit at the end of the input. <code>2 + 3 - 1</code> is an expression because we already know that <code>2+3</code> is a term so we have a term followed by an operation followed by another term. <code>2 + +</code> will not match any rule and therefore is an invalid input.

 ====Formal definitions for vocabulary and syntax====